JianhuaHuang/streamlineR/README.md

     label = 'Minimum Population'))
 ```

+By changing the `n.group` and `min.bucket` repeatedly, we may be able to find the appropriate cut points.

 Bin Training Data Based on rpart: `bin.rpart`
 ---------------------------------------------

+Although the `bin.knn` method is intuitive and provides the visualization, it is difficult to find the optimal cut points manually.
+Another binning method `bin.rpart`, can help us to find the optimal cut points automatically, and can be applied to more models.

 #### Decision Tree Algorithm (Recursive Partitioning): `rpart`

+The `bin.rpart` relies on the output from `rpart` (recursive partitioning), a famous algorithm used to build the decision tree.
+The `rpart` function can produce the optimal splits of numerical data, and generates a tree-structure nodes.
+Based on these splits and nodes, we can extract the cut points and bin the numerical values into different groups.

 ``` r
 rpart(formula = status ~ age, data = dt.train,